BenAhrdt/ioBroker.lorawan/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
+* (BenAhrdt) fist possibillity to change unlatch on lock entity
 * (BenAhrdt) Add version to discovery
 * (BenAhrdt) Add via device to discovery